floating-ui/floating-ui/MENTIONS.md

 # Integration in frameworks and view libraries

 You can easily use Popper.js inside your application written using one of the most common frameworks or view libraries thank to the following projects.

 > We are looking for awesome libraries to integrate Popper.js into other frameworks and libraries!
-> Especially, we'd like to see integrations into [Inferno](https://infernojs.org/), [Preact](https://preactjs.com/) and [Glimmer.js](https://glimmerjs.com).
-But any other integration is super welcome.

 ## React